 - Does PC mobile offer SIM cards?

 You can purchase a stand-alone PC mobile SIM card.
 Our PC mobile SIM cards are $10.
-These combo SIM cards include both a standard SIM and a micro SIM card, widening your range of phone options.
-They are available where President’s Choice products are sold and can be found on the side panel of the “Prepaid Cell Phones Express” kiosk.
+These LTE Multi SIM cards include a Regular, Micro and Nano SIM card, widening your range of phone options.
+They are available where President’s Choice products are sold and can be found on the side panel of the "Prepaid Cell Phones Express" kiosk.
 Here is a link to our store locator to find a store location nearest you.http://pcmobile.ca/store_locator_landing_page.jsp?nt=prepaid&ft=1 View All PREPAID FAQ (49)

 - Discontinuation of the old PC mobile Self-Serve option